Are you selling a product or a service?

 The difference between product marketing and service marketing

-Services, being intangible, can be harder to show value.
+Services, on the other hand, are intangible and showing its value to your audience can be more difficult.
 You can’t see or touch a service.
-Often, then, the goal of marketing services is to create good relationships with your target audience, developing and building trust.
+Often, then, the goal of marketing a service is to create good relationships with your target audience, developing and building trust.
 You are essentially selling yourself.

 While products are designed, built and delivered to a range of customers ‘as standard’, services can be tweaked and customised depending on the needs or wants of customers.
-Your service marketing strategy should reflect this by highlighting the personal touch you provide or how you listen to your customers’ needs.
+Your service marketing strategy should reflect this by highlighting the personal touches you provide or how you listen to your customers’ needs.

 Usually, services are provided at a specific time for a specific period.
 After this, the service agreement must be renewed or cancelled.
 A product can be bought and owned without any time constraints.
 Marketing differences here should centre around the value of low-cost monthly subscriptions in the case of services, or a ‘buy once, use forever’ message for a product.